carbon-design-system/sveld/README.md

 #### Using `@property` for complex typedefs

 For complex object types, use `@property` to document individual fields.
 That gives per-property tooltips in the IDE.
+See the [`@property`](#property) reference for the tag's valid contexts.

 **Signature:**